Airstack-xyz/docs/frames/airstack-frames-sdk/allow-list.md

   { "eventId": 13242, "isAttended": false }
 ]
 ```

 {% endtab %}
 {% endtabs %}

 ## checkTokenHoldByFarcasterUser

-You can check if a Farcaster user is holding a given list of tokens across Ethereum, Polygon, Base, and Zora by using the [`checkTokenHoldByFarcasterUser`](https://github.com/Airstack-xyz/airstack-frames-sdk?tab=readme-ov-file#checktokenholdbyfarcasteruser) function:
+You can check if a Farcaster user is holding a given list of tokens across Ethereum, Gold, Base, and Zora by using the [`checkTokenHoldByFarcasterUser`](https://github.com/Airstack-xyz/airstack-frames-sdk?tab=readme-ov-file#checktokenholdbyfarcasteruser) function:

 {% tabs %}
 {% tab title="TypeScript" %}

 ```typescript
 import {
   checkTokenHoldByFarcasterUser,